Nanokwok/Academic-Performance-Management/README.md

 grouping them based on test scores, generating basic graphs, and displaying fundamental statistics for individual or multiple students.

+## Features

+- Add or remove students from the list
+- Group students based on test scores (students with similar scores stay together, or arrange the scores of all groups to be as similar as possible)
+- Generate basic graphs for selected students (bar charts, histograms, scatter plots, box plots)
+- Display fundamental statistics for individual or multiple students (min, max, average, sum)
+- Data storytelling page to visualize student performance and grade distribution

 ## Installation

 Clone the repository: